gekware/minecraft-server-hibernation/README.md

 This is a Golang script to start a minecraft server on request and stop it when there are no players online.
 How to use:
 1. Install your desired minecraft server
-2. "server-port" parameter in "server.properties" should be 25565
-3. Edit the parameters in config.json as needed (*check definitions*):
+2. Edit the parameters in config.json as needed (*check definitions*):
     - serverDirPath
     - serverFileName
     - startMinecraftServer